nginxinc/nginx-gateway-fabric/docs/resource-validation.md

 > Bypassing this validation step is possible if the webhook is not running in the cluster.
 > If this happens, Step 3 will reject the invalid values.

-### Step 3 - Webhook validation by NKG
+### Step 3 - Webhook validation by NGF

 The previous step relies on the Gateway API webhook running in the cluster.
-To ensure that the resources are validated with the webhook validation rules, even if the webhook is not running, NKG performs the same validation.
-However, NKG performs the validation *after* the Kubernetes API server accepts the resource.
+To ensure that the resources are validated with the webhook validation rules, even if the webhook is not running, NGF performs the same validation.
+However, NGF performs the validation *after* the Kubernetes API server accepts the resource.

-Below is an example of how NKG rejects an invalid resource (a Gateway resource with a TCP listener that configures a hostname) with a Kubernetes event:
+Below is an example of how NGF rejects an invalid resource (a Gateway resource with a TCP listener that configures a hostname) with a Kubernetes event:

 ```shell